jrief/django-formset/docs/source/model-form.rst

 	        return super().form_valid(form)

 In method ``get_context_data`` we determine, whether a new object shall be added or an existing object shall be changed.
-This information is added to the rendering context.
-That view then is rendered by a template with button settings, which depend on the context data:
+This context data then is added to the rendering context and the view then is rendered by a template with button settings, depending on these values:

 .. code-block:: django
 	:caption: crud-form.html